Codecademy/docs/content/python/concepts/os-path-module/terms/dirname/dirname.md

 ---
-Title: '.dirname()'
+Title: ".dirname()"
-Description: 'Returns the part of the pathname ranging from the start to the last forward-slash.'
+Description: "Returns the part of the pathname ranging from the start to the last forward-slash."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Libraries'
+  - "Libraries"
-  - 'Modules'
+  - "Modules"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.dirname()`** method returns the part of the pathname ranging from the start to the last forward-slash.